Use Online Appointment Scheduling

 Meet with your Advisees Often

 Relationships take time to develop.
+But how much time is needed?
 Meeting with your student a total of 30 minutes a term can have a significant impact.
-Your meetings do not need to be 30 minutes every time, multiple short meetings might be more effective.
-The page and video bellow provide some insight to the benefit of shorter meetings.
+Your meetings do not need to be 30 minutes every time.
+Multiple short meetings might be more effective.
+The page and video below provide some insight into the benefit of shorter meetings.